xnie/diffindiff/README.md

-# diffindiff: Robust Non-parametric Difference-in-differences estimation
+# diffindiff: Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs

-This package implements methods for non-parametric difference-in-differences estimation, as proposed by Lu, Nie, Wager (2019).
+This package implements methods for non-parametric difference-in-differences estimation, as proposed by Nie, Lu, and Wager (2021) as an update version to the previous paper ``Robust Nonparametric Difference-in-Differences Estimation" (Lu, Nie, and Wager 2019).
 We consider a setup where we observe data `(X, Y, S, T)` generated according to the following model:
 ```